Ai Ore!: Publication

 Written and illustrated by Mayu Shinjo, Ai o Utau Yori Ore ni Oborero! was serialized in Shogakukan's Shōjo Comic magazine.
 Its chapters were compiled into five tankōbon volumes published from June 26, 2006 to July 26, 2007.
 A second series titled Ai Ore! – Love Me (愛俺! ～男子校の姫と女子校の王子～, Ai-Ore!
 Danshikō no Hime to Joshikō no Ōji) was serialized in Monthly Asuka by Kadokawa Shoten and was published into tankobon format between May 22, 2008 to February 22, 2011.
 As it published Ai Ore!, Kadokawa Shoten also republished the first series into three volumes from February 23 to April 22, 2010.

 When translating into English Viz Media combined the two series, with the first series collected into the three first volumes and the second series compiled in the remaining five books.
 Its first volume was published on May 3, 2011 while the last one was released on February 5, 2013.
 Viz also published a digital edition from June 17, 2011 to March 8, 2013.
-The two series were also published in Australia by Madman Entertainment, France by Pika Édition and in Germany by Egmont Manga & Anime.
+The two series were also published in Australia by Madman Entertainment, in France by Pika Édition and in Germany by Egmont Manga & Anime.